-Assessment benchmark - liveable communities Applicable to Development SPP requirement Comment Yes Development ensures fire hydrants are installed and located to enable fire services to access water safely, effectively and efficiently.
-Road widths, and construction within the development, are adequate for fire emergency vehicles to gain access to a safe working area close to buildings and near water supplies whether or not on-street parking spaces are occupied.
-Fire hydrants are suitable identified so that fire services can locate them at all hours.
+Assessment be enchmark - liveable communities Applicable to Development SPP requirement Comment Yes (1) Development ensures fire hydrants are installed and located to enable fire services to access water safely, effectively and efficiently.
+(2) Road widths, and construction within the development, are adequate for fire emergency vehicles to gain access to a safe working area close to buildings and near water supplies whether or not on-street parking spaces are occupied.
 An assessment of the proposed development has been undertaken against the applicable SPP requirements and the proposal has been determined to comply.
-The recommendations of this report includes a condition of development that internal fire systems are installed within the development where required.
+The recommendations of this report includes a condition of development that internal fire systems are installed within the